Local smart home security setup from scratch

 Security isn’t just about intruders—it’s about protecting your home from disasters.
 This is where local processing matters most.
 When smoke is detected, you need your sirens to sound immediately, not after a cloud round-trip.

-For smoke detection, the heiman-smoke-alarm speaks Zigbee and integrates cleanly into Home Assistant.
+For smoke detection, the Heiman Smart Smoke Alarm is a Matter-over-Thread device that integrates cleanly into Home Assistant (and any Matter controller) through a Thread border router.
 It’s cheap, reliable, and triggers local automations without cloud latency.
-Add a heiman-zigbee-siren nearby for actual alarm capability—the smoke detector’s built-in buzzer is an afterthought.
+Add a Heiman Zigbee Smart Siren nearby for actual alarm capability—the smoke detector’s built-in buzzer is an afterthought.

 Water leaks destroy homes.
-Place heiman-water-leak-sensor sensors near water heaters, under sinks, and behind washers.
-When triggered, these should activate a shutoff valve like the dome-water-shutoff-valve if you want full automation.
+Place Heiman Water Leak Sensor sensors near water heaters, under sinks, and behind washers.
+When triggered, these should activate a shutoff valve like the Dome Home Automation Water Shut-Off Valve if you want full automation.
 The dome valve is Z-Wave, so it works with Hubitat and most Z-Wave controllers.

 Carbon monoxide is the silent killer.
-The heiman-co-alarm gives you Zigbee integration for about half what Nest charges for similar functionality.
-Yes, nest-protect looks nicer on your ceiling, but you’re paying a premium for the brand.
+The Heiman Smart Carbon Monoxide Alarm gives you local Matter-over-Thread integration for about half what Nest charges for similar functionality.
+Yes, Google Nest Protect Smoke + CO Alarm looks nicer on your ceiling, but you’re paying a premium for the brand.

 Cameras and Video Doorbells